Thursday, March 26, 2009

 Obviously these kids in their saddle shoes who laid claim to doing this dance grew up and learned sophistication in dance was more important then hopping around the floor, that and the music they loved took a back seat to new music forms that did not fit the swing mold.

 My personal opinion is the dance came from Turkey Trot which was a basic step for the Tommy dance as well.
-We know from film this dance was based on a step hop, step hop, when the quick quick came in we don't really know, however during WW1 the two step became a huge hit across the country which at least explains the possibility of added a variation of timing, which here means adding a quick-quick or step step alternating feet.
+We know from film this dance was based on a step hop, step hop, when the quick quick came in we don't really know, however during the teens the two step and fox trot became a huge hit across the country which at least explains the possibility of added a variation of timing, which here means adding a quick-quick or step step alternating feet.
 In the Turkey Trot we see the same posture, same turns and patterns.
 The earliest i have this on film is 1914, however oral history of interviews puts the dance at least 5 years earlier.
 It was Al Jolsen that discovered these dancers and brought them from San Francisco to New York around 1914 which helped spread the dances popularity on both coast.

-8 comments:
+7 comments:

 1. That's great stuff, as usual.
 I didn't know about Connie being in movies.